ItSick/Rick-N-Morty/README.md

 ## Missing features (for missing time and knowledge reasons)

 - Unit Tests
-- Chashing - implemnted as a service but not in use
+- Cashing - implemented as a service but not in use

 ## API